COSC-499-W2023/year-long-project-team-19/README.md

 ### Credit:

         1. Game Logo and Card Artwork made using BING AI `https://www.bing.com/images/create`

+        2. Main Menu Background Music: Your Digital Footprint (Investigation Theme) - Composed by One Man Symphony - https://onemansymphony.bandcamp.com
+           Covered by the CC BY 4.0 license.
+You can find more information about it here: https://creativecommons.org/licenses/by/4.0/

         2. View this README (https://github.com/COSC-499-W2023/year-long-project-team-19/tree/271ce6689dc7bdf0bd72ed9a4f69d210012b7302/Resources)
            in the resources folder to see the other credits for any assests used.